This page was created to provide up-to-date information about impacts of the COVID-19 pandemic on Bahá’í programs and

 The Bahá’í House of Worship and Welcome Center in Wilmette, Illinois are closed until further notice.
 The gardens are open as long as social distancing guidelines are followed.

 All planned programs and activities have been suspended through the end of May, including upcoming holy day programs, daily devotions, firesides, discussion groups, introductory presentations and children’s classes.
-The only exception is the Choral Music Festival scheduled for May 21-24.
-A decision on whether to cancel the Festival will be made by mid-April.
+The Choral Music Festival originally scheduled for May 21-24 has been postponed until later in the year.
 Sign up for the House of Worship eNewsletter or check this site for updates.

 Local Bahá’í community activities and gatherings

 Given that circumstances and risk levels at present vary greatly across the country, the appropriate local Bahá’í institutions will decide on a case by case basis whether or not to suspend local Bahá’í gatherings—such as Nineteen Day Feasts, Annual Meetings, and other community activities.
 Local and regional Bahá’í institutions are encouraged to heed the advice of local public health authorities and to implement whatever protective measures may be recommended in each area.